ImageMagick/Usage-Markdown/basics/index.md

 Adding a [`-verbose`](#verbose), [Operational Control](#controls), will produce as much information about the image that IM knows about or can easily calculate.
 This includes color statistics, color counts, profile information, internal image save type of the image, etc. etc..
 However be warned that the output really is... *verbose*!

 Specific information can be obtained and output in specific ways by using the "`-format`" setting, and IM special percent ('`%`') escapes to output [Image Properties](http://www.imagemagick.org/script/escape.php).
-However typically you need to specify an EOL (newline under UNIX or MacOSX) as part of that argument (changed in IM v6.8.5-8).
+However typically you need to specify an EOL (newline under Unix or OS X) as part of that argument (changed in IM v6.8.5-8).

 For example you can just extract a count of the number of colors within an image.